-SANCTIONING IN SEXUAL MISCONDUCT CASES
+SANCTIONING IN SEXUAL MISCONDUCT CASES (CONT.)

-- Title IX and case law requires: - Stop: Bringing an end to the discriminatory conduct. - Prevent: Taking steps reasonably calculated to prevent the future reoccurrence of the discriminatory conduct. - Remedy: Restoring the Reporting Party as best you can to predeprivation status. - Tension between "educational" and "developmental" sanctions of student conduct processes. - Title IX Coordinator is typically not sanctioning, but oversees process. - Proposed regs would require that Coordinator and decision-maker be separate persons.
+- Title IX and case law require: - Bring an end to the discriminatory conduct (Stop). - Take steps reasonably calculated to prevent the future reoccurrence of the discriminatory conduct (Prevent). - Restore the reporting party as best you can to their pre-deprivation status (Remedy). - Real clash with the typically educational and developmental sanctions of student conduct processes. - Sanctions for serious sexual misconduct should not be developmental as their primary purpose; they are intended to protect the reporting party and the community.